petros-d/docs/cloud/cli-reference/astrocloud-version.md

 ## Description

-Show the running version of the AstroCloud CLI.
+Show the running version of the Astronomer Cloud CLI.
 Note that this command does not show whether your CLI is up to date.
-To check the latest version of the AstroCloud CLI, see the [CLI Release Notes](cli-release-notes.md).
+To check the latest version of the Astronomer Cloud CLI, see the [CLI Release Notes](cli-release-notes.md).

 ## Usage